New roads to the health care of tomorrow has been saved

 The new mobility ecosystem could expand patient access to care—but accident-avoiding self-driving cars might mean empty emergency rooms.
 The future of mobility will bring dramatic change to the health care sector; how should providers, insurers, and others adapt?

 The way Americans seek and receive health care seems to shift so often it can be hard to keep up.
 Providers are taking on financial risk for populations, evaluating ways to improve access and outcomes, and making consumer experience a priority.
-And more striking developments appear on the horizon.
+And more striking developments appear on the horizon.1

-Outside, on the roads leading to doctors’ offices and insurers’ headquarters, the changes may be even more dramatic, as the way people and goods travel from point A to B heads toward a future expected to be increasingly characterised by shared, autonomous, and seamlessly integrated mobility.
-The confluence of these transformations could carry very real implications for patients, providers, and more, possibly altering how health is managed and communities are organised.
+Outside, on the roads leading to doctors’ offices and insurers’ headquarters, the changes may be even more dramatic, as the way people and goods travel from point A to B heads toward a future expected to be increasingly characterized by shared, autonomous, and seamlessly integrated mobility.
+The confluence of these transformations could carry very real implications for patients, providers, and more, possibly altering how health is managed and communities are organized.

 Even as US health care stakeholders react to and plan for a wide range of challenges and opportunities, they should consider accounting for and leveraging trends in mobility as well.
 Consider a future in which: